li9406/frogger-game/README.md

-# Simple Frogger Game using RxJS
+# Frogger Arcade Game using RxJS

 The Frogger game is created using Functional Reactive Programming (FRP) techniques and implemented in TypeScript.
 I have used RxJS Observable streams to handle animation and user interaction.